johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v7.md

 #### Building heights

 The __`height`__ field contains the height of a building or building part in meters (rounded to the nearest integer).
-In many cases this value is derived from the `building:levels` tag on OpenStreetMap - we estimate 3 meters per level if no exact height is specified.
+Often this value is derived from the `building:levels` tag on OpenStreetMap - we estimate 3 meters per level if no exact height is specified.

 The __`min_height`__ field contains the height in meters from the ground to the _bottom_ of a building part, for cases where the bottom of the part is not on the ground.
 This allows for proper extrusion rendering of things such as sky bridges and cantilevered building parts.

 The __`extrude`__ field is `true` or `false` depending one whether the object should be included in 3D-extrusion renderings.
-For example a complex building might have various `building:part` objects mapped with different heights, in addition to a building object representing the footprint of the entire building.
+For example a complex building might have various `building:part` objects mapped with different heights and a building object representing the footprint of the entire building.
 Only the `building:part` objects are needed for 3D rendering, so the full footprint outline will have an `extrude` value of `false`.

 <!-- LANDUSE_OVERLAY ------------------------------------------------------->